Location and scheduling: St.Paul, Minn. campus, late weekday afternoons and evenings

 If you wish to submit the résumé prior to the MSW application, or if you are unable to upload the document to your Application Status page, you may send the résumé as an attachment via email to firstname.lastname@example.org with “MSW Résumé” in the subject line.

-Three recommendations are required for MSW applicants.
+Two recommendations are required for MSW applicants.
+(New for 2023 applicants -- previously, three recommendations were required.)

 MSW recommendation forms must be completed by individuals who can attest to the intellectual ability, professional competence and leadership ability of the applicant.
 Only professional or academic references will be considered; personal references are not acceptable.
 References must complete both the checklist and the accompanying statement sections of the form.